 GATCO, the British Airline Pilots’ Association (BALPA) and other aviation and ATM stakeholders got together for a one-day Controller-Pilot Symposium on the 24th of October at the Holiday Inn London Heathrow M4 Jct 4.
 The event attracted around 60 aviation and ATM professionals and the discussions therein showed the level of interest pilots and air traffic controllers have in the future of their professions and the changes coming their way.

 The symposium included six presentations covering a wide range of topics of interest to both pilots and air traffic controllers.
-In addition to the break out time for a very valuable networking opportunity between pilots and air traffic controllers, the day ended with a panel sessions where attendees and speakers were able to discuss the most pressing matters affecting the aviation and ATM world.
+In addition to the break out time for a very valuable networking opportunity between pilots and air traffic controllers, the day ended with a panel session where attendees and speakers were able to discuss the most pressing matters affecting the aviation and ATM world.
 In addition, Micro Nav, a corporate member of GATCO, attended the event and displayed their BEST remote tower simulator platform.

 Luis Barbero, President and CEO of GATCO, opened the day with a presentation on the radical changes GATCO and the International Federation of Air Traffic Controllers’ Associations (IFATCA) believe can dramatically improve the efficiency of the ATM system.
 He also suggested that some aspects of the ATM system will not change in the near future: the very important role of the human and the sector-based operation of the airspace.
 Andy Shand, GM Customer Affairs of NATS, gave an overview of the changes that the UK airspace, the tools air traffic controllers use and the procedures they are following will experience in the next 5-10 years.
 Although the changes are ambitious and touch on all aspects of the profession, they are essential, according to Andy, to deal with the capacity and runway demand in the UK, especially in the South of England.